arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 Now you can easily control this output current in your program.
 For example in a **Structured Text** program:

-- In the main code editor use the following sketch to set the output current, it will increase from 0 to 25 mA and then go back to 0 V.
+- In the main code editor use the following sketch to set the output current, it will increase from 0 to 25 mA and then go back to 0 mA.

 ```
 OUT1 := OUT1 + 10;